Naitsirc98/DoubleLinkedSet/README.md

-# DoubleLinkedSet
+# LinkedSet
-A DoubleLinkedSet implementation in Java.
+A LinkedSet implementation in Java.
 It does not allow repeated elements and does not have order.